 \section{Abstract}

-Intrinsically motivated spontaneous exploration is a key enabler of autonomous lifelong learning in human children.
-It allows them to discover and acquire large repertoires of skills through self-generation, self-selection, self-ordering and self-experimentation of learning goals.
-We present the unsupervised multi-goal reinforcement learning formal framework as well as an algorithmic approach called intrinsically motivated goal exploration processes (IMGEP) to enable similar properties of autonomous learning in machines.
-The IMGEP algorithmic architecture relies on several principles: 1) self-generation of goals as parameterized reinforcement learning problems; 2) selection of goals based on intrinsic rewards; 3) exploration with parameterized time-bounded policies and fast incremental goal-parameterized policy search; 4) systematic reuse of information acquired when targeting a goal for improving other goals.
-We present a particularly efficient form of IMGEP that uses a modular representation of goal spaces as well as intrinsic rewards based on learning progress.
-We show how IMGEPs automatically generate a learning curriculum within an experimental setup where a real humanoid robot can explore multiple spaces of goals with several hundred continuous dimensions.
-While no particular target goal is provided to the system beforehand, this curriculum allows the discovery of skills of increasing complexity, that act as stepping stone for learning more complex skills (like nested tool use).
-We show that learning several spaces of diverse problems can be more efficient for learning complex skills than only trying to directly learn these complex skills.
-We illustrate the computational efficiency of IMGEPs as these robotic experiments use a simple memory-based low-level policy representations and search algorithm, enabling the whole system to learn online and incrementally on a Raspberry Pi 3. \\ \\ \\
+Intrinsically motivated spontaneous exploration is a key enabler of autonomous developmental learning in human children.
+It enables the discovery of skill repertoires through autotelic learning, i.e. the self-generation, self-selection, self-ordering and self-experimentation of learning goals.
+We present an algorithmic approach called Intrinsically Motivated Goal Exploration Processes (IMGEP) to enable similar properties of autonomous learning in machines.
+The IMGEP architecture relies on several principles: 1) self-generation of goals, generalized as parameterized fitness functions; 2) selection of goals based on intrinsic rewards; 3) exploration with incremental goal-parameterized policy search and exploitation with a batch learning algorithm; 4) systematic reuse of information acquired when targeting a goal for improving towards other goals.
+We present a particularly efficient form of IMGEP, called AMB, that uses a population-based policy and an object-centered spatio-temporal modularity.
+We provide several implementations of this architecture and demonstrate their ability to automatically generate a learning curriculum within several experimental setups.
+One of these experiments includes a real humanoid robot exploring multiple spaces of goals with several hundred continuous dimensions and with distractors.
+While no particular target goal is provided to these autotelic agents, this curriculum allows the discovery of diverse skills that act as stepping stones for learning more complex skills, e.g. nested tool use. \\